zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverSorting `boolean`

-Determines if sorting of the data should is handled on the server.
-By default sorting is performed client-side.By default, a sort object is sent to the server with the query string in the following form:It is possible to modify these parameters by using the parameterMap function found on the transport.
+If set to true the data source will leave the data item sorting implementation to the remote service.
+By default the data source performs sorting client-side.By default the sort is sent to the server following jQuery's conventions.For example the sort { field: "age", dir: "desc" } is sent as:Use the parameterMap option to send the paging options in a different format.

 #### Example
     <kendo:dataSource serverSorting="serverSorting">